 Under the Land Development Agreement, the Developer is responsible for the construction of all offsite infrastructure, neighborhood parks, and entry improvements.
 Some of the offsite infrastructure, neighborhood parks, and entry improvements will be constructed through a Joint Development Agreement with Brookfield Homes Holdings, LLC.
+Brookfield Homes Holdings, LLC subsequently assigned to Brookfield ASLD 8500 LLC ("Brookfield"), a Delaware limited liability company, all of Brookfield Homes Holdings, LLC's right, title and interest to acquire and develop the real property within the boundaries of the District pursuant to the Brookfield Purchase Agreement.
 The Developer is responsible for subdivision improvements necessary to deliver fully finished single-family lots.
 Single family and multi-family residences will be constructed by either the Developer, its affiliate, or assignee.